 Applications received by December 1, 2023 are guaranteed consideration, but the positions will remain open until filled.
 The application must contain the following:

 - a curriculum vitae;

 - a statement of research interests

 - two samples of scholarly writing (such as, but not limited to, law review and peer-reviewed journal articles, book chapters and dissertation chapters)with an explanation of the applicant’s contribution in the case of any co-authored works

 - a teaching dossier with teaching philosophy and teaching accomplishments, including experience with course/curriculum review/development, excellent pedagogical practice, sample syllabi, and teaching evaluations (where available); and

-- the names and contact information of three references (note that only short-listed candidates will be asked to arrange for three reference letters to be sent directly by the referees via email to the Law School Hiring Committee Chair, Avner Levin at email@example.com).
+- the names and contact information of three references (note that only short-listed candidates will be asked to arrange for three reference letters to be sent directly by the referees via email to the Law School Hiring Committee Chair, Tim Bartkiw at firstname.lastname@example.org).

 Please note that all qualified candidates are encouraged to apply; however, applications from Canadians and permanent residents will be given priority, in accordance with Canadian immigration regulations.
 Candidates must therefore indicate in their application if they are a permanent resident or citizen of Canada.

-Any confidential inquiries about the opportunity can be directed to the School Hiring Committee Chair Avner Levin at firstname.lastname@example.org.
+Any confidential inquiries about the opportunity can be directed to the School Hiring Committee Chair, Tim Bartkiw at email@example.com.